vivo-community/vivo-scholar-ui/README.md

 Theme variables are set using the environment.
 The default values are populated in `.env.example`

-Configurable theme variables include:
+Configurable theme variables include (note images would go in 'assets/images' directory):

-* Site Name - TODO
+* Site Name - SITE_NAME
-* Site Logo - TODO
+* Site Logo - SITE_LOGO
 * Home Page Background (image or color) - THEME_BACKGROUND_IMAGE
 * Color Palette: [http://localhost:4200/docs/elements/color-palette](http://localhost:4200/docs/elements/color-palette)
+* Default proflie image (if profile has no thumbnail) - DEFAULT_PROFILE_IMAGE

 Additionally, custom styles may be added to: